Master of Science in Dentistry (MSD) in Dental Public Health

 Clinical Specialty/MSD in Dental Public Health

-This minimum three-year program combines the requirements of clinical specialty training with the requirements of the MSD in Dental Public Health.
+Boston University Henry M. Goldman School of Dental Medicine provides opportunities to pursue a combined program that fulfills the requirements for a certificate of a clinical specialty and the requirements of the MSD degree in Dental Public Health.
 The program exposes future clinical specialists to health care issues at a societal level through in-depth clinical training and study of a wide range of current issues in health care delivery and public health.
-The duration of the program depends on clinical specialty training requirements.
-The MSD in Dental Public Health is normally of one year’s duration in the dual program.
-The department encourages students also to enroll in the one-year CAGS in Dental Public Health in order to meet the residency requirement of the American Board of Dental Public Health.
+The duration of the program may vary depending on clinical specialty training requirements, whereas the MSD in Dental Public Health is a minimum one-year program.
+Graduates of the combined programs are encouraged to enroll in the one-year CAGS in Dental Public Health in order to meet the residency requirement of the American Board of Dental Public Health.
+Applicants wishing to pursue the MSD in Dental Public Health and a clinical specialty must apply separately to both programs through the ADEA PASS website.